Ingleside Terraces, San Francisco: Ingleside Racetrack

-Ingleside Racetrack was opened on November 28, 1895, the result of a dispute between Edward Corrigan and Thomas Williams at Williams’ Bay View Racetrack.
+Ingleside Racetrack was opened on November 28, 1895, the result of a dispute between Edward C. Corrigan and Thomas Williams at Williams’ Bay View Racetrack.
 The reason for the disagreement is unclear, but Corrigan supposedly vowed to build his own racetrack, bigger, grander, and of higher quality than Williams’.

 Eight thousand people came on opening day.
 Ingleside Racetrack had raised the elegance standard considerably; there were bands, fine dining, wonderful views, a clubhouse; fitting in with the other gambling operations in the area.

 The first automobile race in California was held at the track in 1900.
 Out of the eight vehicles, only the winner reached the finish line; all of the other contestants had either crashed or had engine problems.

-By 1905, Thomas Williams had taken over the racing business in the Bay Area, soon adding Ingleside Racetrack to his collection.
+By 1905, Williams had taken over the racing business in the Bay Area, soon adding Ingleside Racetrack to his collection.
 However, before the track could be reopened, the 1906 earthquake and fires hit.
 Williams offered the track to the city, free of charge, to serve as a more permanent refugee camp for many homeless San Franciscans.
 Windows were added to the horse stables, which were cleaned and painted.
 It also hosted the patients from today's Laguna Honda Hospital as the facility recovered from the earthquake.
 The track was never re-opened.